 Best Fruits for Arthritis

-The vast variety of fruits means you have lots of great options for a healthful boost.
-Many berries, for example, are loaded with antioxidants, such ascorbic acid (a form of vitamin C) and anthocyanins and carotenoids, which give soft berries their deep colors.
-These compounds help rid the body of free radicals that promote inflammation and they help prevent heart disease and certain cancers.
+All fruits have health benefits, but some have more disease-fighting properties than others.
+Berries, for example are among some of the best fruits for arthritis.
+They are loaded with antioxidants, such ascorbic acid (a form of vitamin C) and anthocyanins and carotenoids, which give berries their deep color.
+These compounds also help rid the body of free radicals that promote inflammation and help prevent heart disease and certain cancers.

-As with cherries, scientists suspect it’s anthocyanin, along with other phytochemicals, that gives strawberries their anti-inflammatory and antioxidant health benefits.
-These berries are also a good source of folic acid, which the arthritis medication methotrexate can deplete.
-People taking the drug often need folic acid supplements to help prevent side effects.
-You may still need a capsule supplement, but strawberries help increase your intake while providing other benefits.
+As with cherries, scientists suspect it is anthocyanin, along with other phytochemicals, that gives strawberries their anti-inflammatory and antioxidant health benefits.
+Strawberries are also a good source of folic acid, which the arthritis medication methotrexate can deplete.
+People taking methotrexate often need folic acid supplements to help prevent side effects, but eating strawberries is still beneficial.

-Red Raspberries.
 Like strawberries, these berries are among the highest in vitamin C and anthocyanin.
-Animal studies have shown extracts from the fruit reduce inflammation and osteoarthritis symptoms.
-Other research shows the fruit’s bioactive compounds lower system-wide inflammation and, when a regular part of the diet, help prevent a number of chronic conditions, such as heart disease, stroke and type-2 diabetes.
+Animal studies have shown extracts from the fruit reduce inflammation and OA symptoms.
+Other research shows that the fruit’s bioactive compounds lower system-wide inflammation and, when a regular part of the diet, help prevent numerous chronic conditions, such as heart disease, stroke and type-2 diabetes.

-Avocado.
-The rich, creamy texture of this fruit comes in part from its high content of anti-inflammatory monounsaturated fat.
+The rich, creamy texture of this fruit comes in part from its high concentration of anti-inflammatory monounsaturated fat.
 Avocados are also rich in the carotenoid lutein.
 Unlike most fruits, avocados are a good source of vitamin E, a micronutrient with anti-inflammatory effects.
-Diets high in these compounds are linked to decreased risk of the joint damage seen in early osteoarthritis.
+Diets high in these compounds are linked to decreased risk of the joint damage seen in early OA.

-Once cup has about 40% more lycopene than raw tomatoes, the next richest raw food source.
+Studies show that eating watermelon reduces the inflammatory marker CRP.
+It’s also high in the carotenoid beta-cryptoxanthin, which can reduce the risk of rheumatoid arthritis (RA).
+It’s also packed with lycopene, an antioxidant that may help protect against certain cancers and lower heart attack risk, says Dulan.
+One cup has about 40 percent more lycopene than raw tomatoes, the next richest raw food source.
 Watermelon is also ninety-two percent water, which makes it great for hydration and weight management.
 One cup of watermelon has about 40 calories – plus about a third of your recommended daily allowance of vitamins A and C.

-Grapes.
-“Grapes, both white and darker-colored varieties, are a great source of beneficial antioxidants and other polyphenols,” says Dulan.
-“Fresh red and black grapes also contain resveratrol, the heart-healthy compound found in red wine that contributes to cardiovascular health by improving the function of blood vessels.”
+Both white and darker-colored varieties of grapes are a great source of beneficial antioxidants and other polyphenols.
+“Fresh red and black grapes also contain resveratrol, the heart-healthy compound found in red wine that contributes to cardiovascular health by improving the function of blood vessels,” says Dulan.